sbucomputingsociety/SBU2021-Website/README.md

 ## Deploying The Site

+Run `yarn deploy` to the deploy the site.
+In the event that this command doesn't work, you can just run each step individually.

+Steps:

 1. Run `yarn build` to build the app.
 2. Run `yarn export` to build the static files.
 3. Run `touch out/.nojekyll` to tell GitHub Pages not to use Jekyll.